 - Common Roots Farm: This is an urban, organic farm where people with and without disabilities grow healthy food and build community.
 The farm offers horticulture and farm skills training, internships for people with developmental disabilities, environmental and gardening education, and micro-enterprise opportunities on a four-acre urban organic farm.
 We will also work with a related organization called Costal Haven Families.

-- Henry Cowell Redwoods State Park: We will visit and volunteer at Henry Cowell Redwoods SP and its 40-acre grove of old-growth redwood trees, within its 4,650 acres of forest and open space, which helped inspire the efforts to preserve California’s redwoods.
+- Henry Cowell Redwoods State Park: We will also spend a day at Henry Cowell Redwoods SP and its grove of old-growth redwood trees, within its 4,650 acres of forest and open space, which helped inspire the efforts to preserve California’s redwoods.

-Format: This is a five-week program in Summer Session 1 2022.
+Format: This is a five-week program in Summer Session 1.
 The first two weeks of the program will utilize remote instruction.
-Weeks 3 and 4 will be the in-person, on-site experience in Santa Cruz, CA, July 10 – July 23.
-Week 5 will conclude in remote format when final assignments and exams will be due.
+Weeks 3 and 4 will be the in-person, on-site experience in Santa Cruz, CA. Week 5 will conclude in remote format when final assignments and exams will be due.

 Note: Only students enrolled in this Global Seminar are allowed to participate in program activities.
 No family, friends, or guests can attend the program.
 All activities are required and must be completed to pass the MMW and ENVR courses.

 Contact the MMW Program, UCSD Study Abroad Office, or Prof. Herbst for details.